mikesmallhelp/wacat/README.md

 ### 1.1.0 16.4.2024

-- can derive text input type from the label and generates an appropriate random content for the input field
+- can derive the text input type from the label and generates an appropriate random content for the input field
   - supports derivation from different email and date labels

 ### 1.0.0 23.3.2024